 Blood in urine, stool, or semen

-Your provider may give you pain medicine or acetaminophen for discomfort or pain.
+Your provider may give you pain medicine such as acetaminophen or ibuprofen for discomfort or pain.
 Follow your provider’s instructions for taking these medicines.
 Don’t take aspirin or ibuprofen after the procedure.
 If you have a chronic liver or kidney disease, talk with your provider before taking these medicines.
-Also talk with your provider if you’ve had a stomach ulcer or GI bleeding.
+Also talk with your provider if you’ve had a stomach ulcer or gastrointestinal bleeding.
+Let your provider know all the medicines you currently take.

-You may need to take antibiotic medicine for 1 to 2 days.
+You may need to take antibiotics for 1 to 2 days.
 This will help prevent an infection.
 Signs of an infection include chills, pain, or fever.

 You may be told to drink 8 ounces of water every 30 minutes for 2 hours.
 This will help ease any discomfort.
 You can also take a warm bath or put a warm, damp washcloth over your urethra to help ease the pain.